 I have worked with government now for about 15 years and somewhere in that period I became infected with Public Service Renewal disease.
 I call it that because that was I how I first learned to articulate it.
-But you could also call it Blueprint 2020, Destination 2020, Gov.20, Agile Government, Open Government and a host of other names.
+But you could also call it Blueprint 2020, Destination 2020, Gov.20, Agile Government, Open Government or the current favorite, Digital Government.

 I started this post with the statement, “good enough, is”.
 Early in my career, (decades ago now), I was working for the engineering group in a telecommunications firm, I was writing the project charter for a five-year multi-million dollar product transformation.
 Working with one of the executives articulating project principles, and he insisted that one of them should be “Good enough, is”.
 His rationale was that engineers were constantly almost finishing projects, and then thinking of better, more elegant solutions and restarting the entire effort.
 This constant pursuit of the very best was getting in the way of actually shipping a product.
 It struck me then as interesting, and worthy of consideration in realms beyond engineering and telecommunications.